azamsharp/azamsharp.github.io/_posts/draft.md

 In this article, we will walk through how to get started with Apple’s Foundation Models framework and explain the core concepts you need to understand in order to take full advantage of its powerful on-device AI capabilities.

+> If you are interested in watching a video course then check out [Getting Started with Foundation Models Framework](https://azamsharp.teachable.com/p/getting-started-with-the-foundation-models-framework)

+NOTE: This article is a work in progress and new sections will be added in the future.

 ## Requirements